Views

 1192 Battle of Jaffa King Richard 1 Lionheart of England VS Saladin

-1192 Treaty of Ramla signed by Saladin & Richard Lionheart.
-Under terms of agreement, Jerusalem would remain under Muslim control.
-However, city would be open to Christian pilgrimages.
+1192 Treaty of Ramla Saladin & Richard Lionheart.
+Jerusalem under Muslim control. open to Christian pilgrimages.
 Latin Kingdom is reduced to a geopolitical coastal strip that extended from Tyre to Jaffa. |

 |

-1198 Teutonic Knights formed.
-Order of Knights of Hospital of St. Mary of Teutons Brethren of Crusader hospital in Acre raised to military order of knights |
+1198 nt Teutonic Knights Order of Knights of Hospital of St. Mary of Teutons Brethren of Crusader hospital in Acre raised to military order of knights |

 |